 Truth: College Coaches Are Not Coming To Your High School Games

 Are you placing your hopes on a college coach seeing you at a high school game and pulling out a scholarship offer?
 Unless you are a star football player, think again.

 Most college coaches don’t spend much time watching high school games unless they are going to see a specific player they already know about.
 This is increasingly true across sports that have a competitive environment outside of the high schools.
 These would include showcase events, legion baseball, AAU basketball, and tennis open tournaments.

-1. When watching a high school game, a college coach usually has to wade through very different talent levels, and players are spread over four different graduation years.
+1. When watching a high school game, the college coach has to wade through many talent levels and ages.
 There are only two teams playing.